andrewdoherty1/Marist-Capping/README.md

    psql -U postgres -d opinionate -f "database/Opinionate_backup.sql"

  - Ensure that the database was indeed created before moving on to the next step.
- - The password for the created user reviewer is capping2024
+ - The password for the created user which is reviewer is capping2024

  Step 3: Updates to Code: <br/>